ronhogue/Avere-CLFSLoad/README.md

-# Using Avere-CLFSLoad to populate Azure Blob cache storage
+# Use Avere-CLFSLoad to populate Azure Blob cache storage

 Avere CLFSLoad is a Python-based tool that copies data into Azure Blob storage containers and stores it in Microsoft's Avere Cloud FileSystem (CLFS) format.